-Here are 10 things you should know about the great Fred Astaire, born on May 10, 1899.
+Here are 10 things you should know about the great Fred Astaire, born 121 years ago today.
 For our part, we admire Astaire almost as much for his sartorial panache as for his legendary dancing and singing abilities.

 Master illusionist Harry Houdini was born Erik Weisz 133 years ago today in Budapest.
 Here are 10 HH Did-You-Knows:

 - Houdini’s father, Rabbi Mayer Sámuel Weisz, was a rabbi who moved the family to the United States when Houdini was four years old.
 Erik Weisz was born in Budapest to a Jewish family.
 They lived in Appleton, Wisconsin, where Rabbi Weisz led the Zion Reform Jewish Congregation.
 In 1887, Rabbi Weisz parted ways with Zion and he and young Erich moved to NYC (the rest of the family would follow after they were settled).

 - Houdini began his career as magician in 1891, working with a strongman in appearances in tent shows, slideshows and museums (which then tended to exhibit show business acts and cultural oddities—think Barnum’s museums of that era).
 In his early years on stage, Houdini focused on card tricks, and it was slow going for him.

 - After reading French magician Jean Eugène Robert-Houdin‘s autobiography in 1890, Wiesz was inspired to change his name to Harry Houdini (it’s said he was under the mistaken impression that an I at the end of a word meant “like”).

 - In the early years, Houdini teamed with his brother Theodore (who went by “Dash”), but when he met and married Wilhelmina Beatrice “Bess” Rahner, herself a performer, he changed partners.